But what if money wasn’t an issue? Let’s see the most expensive cameras ever manufactured.

 9. Mamiya Leaf Credo 80 Digital Back

-Mamiya is a Japanese company who were noted for their well-built medium format cameras, such as the C330.
-And it happens to be one of my favourite cameras.
+Mamiya is a Japanese company known for its well-built film medium format cameras.
+Some of their best products include the Mamiya C330, which happens to be one of my favourite cameras.

 8. PhaseOne XF IQ3 Digital Back